mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/02.Examples/docs.md

 As a result of that, the G13 had to be rolled back to the previous running version.

-The versions of the system remain on v1:
+The versions of the System remain on v1:

 ![manifest-v1 Installed](example-manifest-v1-installed.png)